Lauren505/lauren505.github.io/_projects/Makerspace.md

 ---
 layout: page
 title: Makerspace
-description: Reconstruct a workspace for makers and creative minds.
+description: Reconstruct a workspace for makers and creative minds
 img: assets/img/makerspace1.jpg
-importance: 7
+importance: 9
 category: work
 ---

-In July 2021, I took on the role of Academic Director for the NTUEE Student Association.
-One of the main goals for the academic branch is to run a Makerspace that will provide students with access to tools and equipment for creative projects and hands-on making experiences.
-That year, we relocated the old Makerspace to the new department building, reconstructed the space, and upgraded our equipment to facilitate a more diverse range of projects.
+In July 2021, I co-directed the Academic Branch of the NTUEE Student Association.
+One of our main responsibilities is to run the Makerspace that provide students access to tools and equipment for creative projects and hands-on making experiences.
+This year, we relocated the old Makerspace to the new department building, reconstructed the space, and upgraded our equipment to support a broader range of projects.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">